Bargoed: Transport

 The town is served by Bargoed railway station with services to Cardiff, Penarth, and Barry; Bargoed Bus Interchange is situated at the northern end of the town, with local services and routes to nearby Blackwood, Ystrad Mynach, Caerphilly, and Newport among others.

 The A469 by-pass road connects with the A465 Heads of the Valleys road to the north and the A470 to the south, serving Cardiff and linking with the east-west M4 motorway.

 Education

 Bargoed Grammar Technical School existed as the local grammar school before Heolddu Comprehensive School was formed.
 Some of the grammar school's buildings in Park Crescent were used from the 1980s until 2002 for the valley's first Welsh language comprehensive school, Ysgol Gyfun Cwm Rhymni, which has now moved to a new purpose-built site in Fleur-de-Lys.
 Primary Schools include St Gwladys Bargoed School, Park Primary School, Aberbargoed Primary School, Gilfach Fargoed Primary School and a Welsh school Ysgol Gymraeg Gilfach Fargod.
 Heolddu Comprehensive School serves the local area as the main secondary school.

+Sport

+Bargoed currently has teams in football and rugby union.
+They are AFC Bargoed and Bargoed RFC.

+There is also an 18-hole golf course, located in the town, which was opened in 1910.